MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-quantum-workspaces-with-the-azure-portal.md

 To open the Azure Portal, go to https://aka.ms/quantum-workspaces and then follow these steps:

+> Note: This is a special link that allows you to create a Quantum Workspace in the Azure Portal.
+Without using the link you will be able to see existing workspaces but not create new ones.

 1. Click **Create a resource** and then search for **Azure Quantum**.
 On the results page, you should see a tile for the **Azure Quantum (preview)** service.

    ![Tile for the Azure Quantum (preview)